Setting up your voice service provider

 Optionally you can configure the following:

-- Setting up dial plans for your custom SIP account
+- Set up dial plans for your custom SIP account

 - Select which codecs to enable